Thursday, August 7, 2025

 It was into that deadly darkness that the unnamed subject of this wild tale claimed to have fallen.
 The event was reported to have occurred on the farm of General A.W.G.
 Davis near Frankford, north of Lewisburg, West Virginia, just before the Civil War.

 There is also a Sinking Creek several miles east of Frankford near Williamsburg.
-However, the Sinking Creek in question seems to have been a smaller creek near Frankford and one of the many that disappear swiftly into the caverns to emerge along the Greenbrier River.
+However, the Sinking Creek in question appears to be a smaller creek near Frankford, one of the many that disappear swiftly into the caverns to emerge along the Greenbrier River.

 Advertisement